 Alcohol doesn’t have to be the cornerstone of every party; in fact, it often causes more heartache than fun.
 Get creative with virgin versions of party staples, like a watermelon margarita or mango mule.
 Non-alcoholic beers and hot apple cider are delicious as well.
 If you think mocktails might trigger addictive behavior for you, opt for the classics like soda, iced tea, coffee, and juice.

 3. Don’t Invite the Haters

 It’s well known that positive relationships and social networks support a life in recovery.
-There are also probably friendships you left behind when you started your new life—people you used to party with, who were bad influences.
+There are also probably friendships you left behind when you started your new life, such as people you used to party with, who were bad influences.
 When drawing up your guest list, avoid inviting those people.
 Focus on those who completely support your sobriety or friends who are in recovery themselves.
-They won’t pressure you to ‘have fun’ the way they see it, and other sober people will feel comfortable knowing your party is a safe place where they can let loose too!
+They won’t pressure you to have fun the way they see it.
+Furthermore, other sober people will feel comfortable knowing your party is a safe place where they can let loose too!